Learning and Development

 (Expressive arts and design)

 Our nursery had a wonderful week preparing for our sponsored race day.
-Bunting and banners were hung along the fencing above chairs placed for visitors to sit around the race course (two chalk lines several metres apart) in the playground.
-Children chose two activities to take part in and the monies raised went to a local children’s charity.
-Some of the activities were quite inventive: two four-year-olds came up with the idea of walking backwards around the track, another child wanted to balance a beanbag on her head while scooting round the course, and a three-year-old wanted to somersault 10 times, which he completed indoors on safety mats!
+We hung bunting and banners along the fencing above spectators’ chairs.
+Children chose two activities to take part in and the money raised went to a local children’s charity.
+Some of the activities were quite inventive: two four-year-olds came up with the idea of walking backwards around the track, another child wanted to balance a beanbag on her head while scooting round the course, and a three-year-old wanted to somersault ten times, which he completed indoors on safety mats!
 Try something similar – you’ll be amazed at the ideas!

 3. All round performance